yousseftalibi/TripyAPI/README.md

 You can run this manually but it painful.
 You'll need the right version of Kafka, Spark and Jdk8.
 You should instead use docker.

-Pull the image:
-docker pull 23051999/tripyapi

-create a new file docker-compose.yaml and paste this into it
+create a new file docker-compose.yml in the root folder (tripyApi) and paste this into it

 ```
 version: '3'
 services:
   data-engine-service:
-    build: .
+    image: 23051999/tripy
     ports:
       - "8083:8083"
     links: